bvbohnen/X3_Customizer/Documentation.md

         - Multiplier to apply to any ship type not found in adjustment_factors_dict.
       * adjustment_factors_dict:
         - Dict keyed by ship type, holding a scaling factor to be applied.
+      * adjust_energy_cap:
+        - Bool, if True the ship maximum energy is also adjusted.
+This may cause oddities if applied to an existing save.
+Defaults False.

  * Adjust_Ship_Pricing